DuolaD/HoYoShade/Readme.md

 ## 〢 Contant Me

 > [!NOTE]
-> If you are located in mainland China, certain contact methods may not be available.
+> ·If you are located in mainland China, certain contact methods may not be available.
 Contact methods marked with an asterisk at the end '*' can ensure availability in mainland China and receive a quicker response and support.

-> [!NOTE]
-> If you have any questions while using this mod, please create an issue in this repository first.
+> ·If you have any questions while using this mod, please create an issue in this repository first.

  **Click the button to contact me:**